-So Zak did one of these animal variety posts about dogs, and Chris did one about horses.
+So Chris did an animal variety table about horses.
 At Scrap Princess's suggestion/command, I'm going to do one about camels.

 First, basic information.

 Your basic camel in Legacy of the Bieth is a dromedary, or single-humped camel.
 They are a 3 HD creature that has MV 21 - faster than a medium or heavy warhorse, but slower than a light warhorse or riding horse.
 They can carry about as much as a medium warhorse (whatever amount that is).
 They can average about 1.5 times the overland speed of horses when trying to cross rough terrain (less need for foraging, greater endurance), but aren't as great in combat - they're far less obedient and more likely to try and get out of dodge.
 They will also engage in wacky hijinks far more than horses, and will spit in your face on occasion if they are ornery.
 Horses within 20' of camels are generally spooked and will have a -2 penalty to their morale.